 The doctors in neurology were skilled surgeons.
-I saw dogs that were paralyzed or in debilitating pain made healthy again.
-Sometimes the dogs couldn’t be healed, or the costs were astronomical, and owners faced incredibly difficult decisions.
+I saw pets that were paralyzed or in debilitating pain made healthy again.
+Sometimes they couldn’t be healed, or the costs were astronomical, and owners faced incredibly difficult decisions.

 Now, I am a freelance writer and artist.
 My fiance and I live with our dogs and our flock of chickens, in a little purple house in Gainesville, Fl.

 Dogs are an integral part of my life.
 Much of my professional writing and photography centers around dogs and products made for dogs.
-There is usually a foster dog at our home and many of my weekends are spent photographing, training, marketing, and playing with homeless dogs.
+We’ve fostered dozens of dogs from the local animal services.
+Many of my weekends are spent photographing, training, marketing, and playing with homeless dogs.

-Coral Dogs is an organization that I created to increase foster and adoption rates and public awareness of homeless dogs.
-I know that if people understood how wonderful, loving, and special each one of these dogs were, they would volunteer, foster, or adopt.
+Rescue Dog Home is an organization that I created to help volunteers work with rescue dogs better and spread awareness of the plight of homeless dogs in America, especially in the south.
+I know that if people understood how wonderful, loving, and special each one of these dogs are, they would volunteer, foster, or adopt.